AleksCiares/W-S/Test/TestPlan.md

 ## <a name="par2">2.
 Test object</a>
 Test object includes functional requirements, convenience and ease of use.
 The quality attributes:
-1. Functionality.
+1. functionality;
-2. Simplicity of use.
+2. simplicity of use;

 ## <a name="par3">3.
 Ricks</a>
 Device must have keybord, mouse(or touchpad), .NET 4.7.2 for correct application operation.